Most cloud applications today are deployed using containers. One of the most widespread examples of this is Docker....

 HTTP: 80, 8080, 8000, 5000, 8002

-After that, connect to the Kibana Web interface and start observing the packets flowing into and leaving Docker containers.
+Next, connect to the Kibana web interface and start monitoring the packets flowing into and leaving Docker containers.
 There are a lot of graphs that present different container traffic characteristics.

 It's important to keep an open mind and think about possible defense mechanisms as new technologies emerge.
-While attackers are continuously discovering new ways to attack an infrastructure, security professionals must continuously look at options to protect their organizations, and Packetbeat is one of the tools to help do so.
+While attackers are continuously discovering new ways to attack an infrastructure, security professionals must continuously look at options to protect their organizations, and Packetbeat is one of the tools that can help.